 Sit down and actually sketch how you wish your site to look.
 How many menus do you want?
 What type of pictures you’ll put.
 Draw it.
 Don’t just think about it.
 This way you’ll have a visual about the design and a way to easily refine it before you even create version 1.0 of your site.

 This also includes the type of colors you’ll use, the fonts, the logo, even the actual spacing between the elements.

 A good design means that you care about what you’re doing.
 It will make the difference between people buying what you’re selling and not buying your stuff.
 People will trust you with their money only if your site looks legit.
 If your

 Beware though, don’t waste a lot of time here.
 Don’t try to make your site too fancy either.
 Use less stuff and elements.
 Embrace minimalism.
 Clean and easy to navigate sites are preferred by users.

 9. Do You Research and Steal

 You don’t have to be genius to create a cool and useful online business.
 You just need to be good at researching.
 To take some time and see what others have already created.

-Once you figure out the theme of your site, what are you going to write about, what are you going to sell, go to Google and search.
-See what’s already out there.
+Once you figure out the theme of your site, what are you going to write about, what are you going to sell, go to Google and

 Next step, steal.
 I’m sure you’ve heard this quote from Pablo Picasso: “Good artists copy.
 Great artists steal.”